-Robot Zoo at the Children's Discovery Museum in Bangkok is a marvelous place in which to take your kids should you want to keep them amused while on holiday in the city.
-The exhibition inside the museum is a series of bio mechanical images representing life size animals, huge reptiles and giant insects all designed to illustrate how real animals, reptiles and insects behave in their own habitat.
+Robot Zoo at the Children's Discovery Museum in Bangkok is a marvellous place in which to take your kids should you want to keep them amused while on holiday in the city.
+The exhibition inside the museum is a series of biomechanical images representing life-size animals, huge reptiles and giant insects all designed to illustrate how real animals, reptiles and insects behave in their own habitat.

 Not only will your kids learn all they possibly can about how different animals, reptiles and insects work, but they can also get a chance to feel what it's really like to actually be one too.
 Kids will get to learn just how these fascinating creatures of nature, survive in the wild while applying a hands-on approach.

 Each robot is superbly crafted to perform real-life functions and to illustrate their own individual features and unique characteristics.
 Kids get to experience what it feels like to hang upside down like a bat, hop like a grasshopper, change colour like a chameleon, dive and swim like a platypus, glide like a giant squid and walk on the ceiling like a fly.

 Yes!
 That's right - Kids can put on a pair of Velcro slippers to re-enact that funny feeling a fly uses to get from one place to another.
 But, whatever the motive may be, you can bet your bottom dollar your kids will absolutely love everything about this unique robot zoo.

 Eight larger-than-life animated robots complete the line-up at the zoo, including a chameleon, a platypus, a rhinoceros, a grasshopper, a sleeping bat, a giant squid with 18-foot tentacles, a housefly with a 10-foot wingspan, and a giraffe with a neck seemingly going on forever.
 Check them out before they're all gone.